Getting the best laptop for illustrators is going to be extremely useful if you're involved in design work in any way, shape or form.

 There's an AMD Ryzen 5 5500U processor inside, offering you some beefy performance for those more intense tasks.
 That's reflected with its six cores and twelve threads that should be plenty for both day-to-day working and running creative programs such as Photoshop or Illustrator.

-The Lenovo IdeaPad Flex 5 also features a rather generous port selection with USB-C, USB-A, HDMI out and an SD card reader all represented, which should give you plenty of options for connectivity to add any other devices.
+The Lenovo IdeaPad Flex 5 also features a rather generous port selection with USB-C, USB-A, HDMI out, and an SD card reader all represented, which should give you plenty of options for connectivity to add any other devices.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Is a laptop for illustrators worth it?

 In short, yes.
-Getting a laptop for illustration work is likely to be a fantastic investment given the power that high-end laptops have, alongside the crisp, high-res displays with incredible colour accuracy so your pictures will be true to life.
+Getting a laptop for illustration work is likely to be a fantastic investment given the power that high-end laptops have, alongside the crisp, high-res display with incredible colour accuracy so your pictures will be true to life.

 In addition, a laptop for illustrative purposes should have a good port selection for any expansion, such as if you want to plug a graphics tablet in and use that alongside the laptop.